Sysmex (OTCMKTS:SSMXY) Releases FY 2023 Earnings Guidance

-Sysmex (OTCMKTS:SSMXY – Get Rating) updated its FY 2023 earnings guidance on Thursday.
-The company provided earnings per share guidance of $2.06-$2.06 for the period.
+Sysmex (OTCMKTS:SSMXY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $2.06-$2.06 for the period.
 The company issued revenue guidance of $3.53 billion-$3.53 billion.

-Separately, Zacks Investment Research upgraded shares of Sysmex from a hold rating to a buy rating and set a $38.00 price objective for the company in a research note on Thursday.
+Separately, Zacks Investment Research raised Sysmex from a hold rating to a buy rating and set a $38.00 price objective on the stock in a research note on Thursday, May 19th.

 Sysmex Corporation engages in the development, manufacture, and sale of diagnostic instruments, reagents, and related software in Japan.
 The company offers three-part and five-part white blood cell differentiation instruments for use in hematology; and transport systems for high-volume testing in labs.